ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 ibmcloud is images
 ```

-2. For VMware deployment, an ID for ESXi image is needed and you can seatch that with a key word 'esx'.
-In this example, IBM Cloud provided licences are used.
+2. For VMware deployment, an ID for ESXi image is needed and you can search that with a key word 'esx'.
+In this example, IBM Cloud provided licenses are used.
 You can also bring your own, and in that case select the BYOL image option.

 ```bash
 $ ibmcloud is images | grep esx